 OTLP / OpenTelemetry¶

-SenHub Agent can push metrics and logs natively over OTLP/gRPC to any OpenTelemetry receiver — an OTel collector, vmagent's OTLP endpoint, a direct VictoriaMetrics / VictoriaLogs ingest, Grafana Cloud OTLP, etc.
+SenHub Agent can push metrics, logs and traces natively over OTLP/gRPC to any OpenTelemetry receiver — an OTel collector, vmagent's OTLP endpoint, a direct VictoriaMetrics / VictoriaLogs ingest, Grafana Cloud OTLP, etc.

 OTLP is a push path, complementary to the Prometheus pull endpoint.
 Both signals carry the same metric names, types, units, and attributes because both are produced by the same neutral OTel mapper internally — operators querying Prometheus today and switching to OTLP push tomorrow do not rewrite a single PromQL query.